rhysbrettbowen/functional-closure/README.md

 ## func.compose(function*) ##

-pass in several functions and they will be applied to the list backwards.
+pass in several functions or string lambdas (they will be run as map) and they will be applied to the list backwards.

 ```javascript